cechrist/cardoon/doc/coding.rst

 Documentation
 +++++++++++++

 Keep doctrings for modules up to date.
+Consider writing some preliminary documentation before implementing a new feature.
 That documentation will be included in the module reference.
-The user manual entry for device models is automatically generated from the doc string of the ``Device`` class.
+The User's Manual entry for device models is automatically generated from the doc string of the ``Device`` class.
 Similarly, for analyses use the doctring from the ``Analysis`` class in the corresponding module.

 Version Numbers
 +++++++++++++++